Kordofan campaign (2023–present): 2026 North Kordofan offensive

+Fall of Kauda

+On 22 June, the SPLM-N (al-Hilu), lost it's most important stronghold in South Kordofan, the town Kauda, following the tensions between the Otoro tribe and SPLM-N.

-Civilian Casualties
+Civilian casualties

 The RSF attacked the town of El Khoi, West Kordofan, injuring three civilians including a journalist, seizing four vehicles including an ambulance and two others belonging to the police, and looting the town's savings bank and police station on 14 August 2023.
 One civilian was killed after the RSF attacked the town of El-Odeya, West Kordofan and burned its police station on 20 September.
-9 more were killed and 76 families were displaced after the RSF attacked the village of Abu Hamra in Um Rawaba on 8 November.
+Nine more were killed and 76 families were displaced after the RSF attacked the village of Abu Hamra in Um Rawaba on 8 November.

-14 people, including 11 children and 2 teachers, were killed in an SAF airstrike on a school in El Hadra, South Kordofan on 14 March 2024.
+Fourteen people, including eleven children and two teachers, were killed in an SAF airstrike on a school in El Hadra, South Kordofan on 14 March 2024.
 Nine more civilians were reportedly killed by SAF intelligence services after being accused of collaborating with rebels in Kuek, South Kordofan on 11 April.
 The Sudanese government accused the RSF of looting aid from a WFP convoy travelling from Port Sudan to Zamzam IDP camp as it passed through Armel, on the border between West and North Kordofan, on 26 November, adding that the looted items were diverted to Nyala.
 On 14 December, Fifteen people were killed in an SAF drone strike on a civilian dairy transport vehicle along the Omdurman-Bara road between Khartoum and North Kordofan.

-On 3 February, the SPLM-N shelled a market and residential areas in Kadugli, killing 44 people and injuring dozens of others.
+On 3 February, the SPLM–N shelled a market and residential areas in Kadugli, killing 44 people and injuring dozens of others.

 At least 74 people were killed in an RSF attack on the village of Al-Zafa in West Kordofan on 24 April 2025.
 At least 13 people were killed in RSF attacks on West and South Kordofan on 31 May.
-8 people were killed in an SAF drone attack on a school sheltering IDPs in Abu Zabad, West Kordofan on 10 June.
+Eight people were killed in an SAF drone attack on a school sheltering IDPs in Abu Zabad, West Kordofan on 10 June.
 More than 40 people were killed in shelling on the Al-Mujlad Hospital in Muglad, West Kordofan that was blamed on the SAF on 21 June.
-8 people were killed by an SAF airstrike in Abu Zabad on 11 July, while 10 more were killed in SAF airstrikes in Abu Zabad and Al-Fulah on 13 July.
+Eight people were killed by an SAF airstrike in Abu Zabad on 11 July, while 10 more were killed in SAF airstrikes in Abu Zabad and Al-Fulah on 13 July.